ekaputra07/kasflow-ai/README.md

 **Why I built this?**

-Recently I'm learning [Langgraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/) for AI application development and my favorite way to learn is to build **real project** that I'll use myself.
+Recently I stumbled upon [Langgraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/) for AI application development.
+Keen to try it myself and my favorite way to learn is to build **real project** that I'll actually use.
 Develop an expense tracking bot on Telegram platform seems like good and viable idea.

 ```
+Disclaimer:
 - For personal use only, might not suitable for large records (backed by SQLite database).
 - Currently no managed hosting solution so you have to host and run yourself.
 - Feel free to fork and extend to suite your need.
 Contributions to this project are always welcomed.
 ```

 **Features:**
-- Record your expenses in natural language.
+- Record your expenses in natural language (tested on English and Indonesian).
 - Multi-turn conversation.
 - Can be added to Group (for group expense tracking).
 - Each user and group expense records are stored in separate database.